 In the final interview segment, Guy Winters couldn’t remember the name of Viola Gainer, but the March-April 1972 issue of the The Rocket, the railroad’s employee magazine, featured a short article about Gainer following her death in December 1971.

-Six months after our interview, Guy donated a brass Rock Island sign to the Clinton School of Public Service, which is housed in what was the railroad’s longtime passenger station in Little Rock.
-He was concerned the building no longer had any mention of the Rock Island and that visitors to the neighboring Clinton Presidential Center wouldn’t know that for 65 years the building was part of the railroad’s passenger operations.
+Six months after our interview, Guy donated a brass Rock Island sign to the Clinton School of Public Service, which is housed in what was the railroad’s passenger station in Little Rock.
+He was concerned the building no longer had any mention of the Rock Island and that visitors to the neighboring Clinton Presidential Center wouldn’t know that for 65 years, the building was part of the railroad’s passenger operations.
 Guy offered the sign, which had hung at a depot in Colorado Springs, Colorado, and after a few rounds of discussions, it was unveiled on August 29, 2016.

 Guy Winters died on October 3, 2018 after suffering a stroke a few days earlier.
 He was 84.

-A few funny stories were shared three days later during Guy’s graveside service at Griffin Leggett Rest Cemetery in Sherwood, Arkansas.
+A few funny stories were shared three days later during Guy’s service at Griffin Leggett Rest Cemetery in Sherwood, Arkansas.
 One included how he suggested a friend borrow a Rock Island-issued radar that Guy used to check the speed of trains.
 The device was used repeatedly during a road trip to Florida while listening to a CB radio just to hear the reaction of truck drivers with radar detectors who were hitting their breaks and trying to figure out where police were hiding.

 It was also noted that one of Guy’s hobbies was collecting coins.
-He also had an affinity for $2 bills and, at the end of the service, it was announced that Guy wanted everyone who attended his service to receive a $2 bill.
+He had an affinity for $2 bills and, at the end of the service, it was announced that Guy wanted everyone who attended his service to receive a $2 bill.
 So a friend then took out a large stack of $2 bills and began handing them out.
 It was a sweet and funny gesture that Guy wanted to be remembered for.